FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Methodology

 \subsection{Model Architecture}

 Among the model architectures capable of learning uncertainty-calibrated predictions directly from data, we utilize the Prior-Data Fitted Networks (PFNs) \cite{muller2021transformers} as the base framework, as it provides a flexible paradigm for approximating the posterior distribution with arbitrary shape in a principled manner \cite{nagler2023statistical}.
 PFNs are based on a Transformer encoder that does not incorporate positional encodings, allowing the model to process data regardless of the order in which the input elements are presented.
 We use a variable-dimensional encoder to encode each input $\boldsymbol{x}$ and observation $\boldsymbol{y}$ into a token, allowing the model to adapt to cross-dimensional feature and objective spaces.
 An attention mask is implemented to enable each trajectory point can only attend to each other and the query point can only attend to the trajectory points.
 We also encode the sampled preference to inform the model to learn to predict the posterior distribution conditioned on which preference.
 To approximate the complex posterior distribution in high-dimensional feature and objective spaces, PFNs employ a piecewise constant distribution in the regression head.
 This approach converts the continuous distribution into a discrete distribution by utilizing multiple intervals, thereby transforming the regression task into a classification task to enhance the robustness during training.
 The detailed implementation can be referred to \cite{muller2021transformers}.
+To account for the distributional shifts in aggregated posteriors across varying objective dimensions, we propose an objective-aware regression head.
+This architecture dynamically routes the input to a specialized regressor tailored to the specific objective dimension of the problem at hand.
+By leveraging this dimension-specific mapping, the model can more accurately capture the differences of the aggregated posteriors with higher fidelity, thereby significantly enhancing its predictive precision in unseen landscapes across varying objective dimensions.
+Please refer to Appendices \ref{apd:Details of Foundation Model and Pre-training} and \ref{apd:Analysis of Model Training and Ablation Study} for detailed model configurations and the ablation analyses with different settings.